Tottenham Hotspur 1960 – 1961; the team.

 Born 29 November 1934 in Yorkshire.
 After scoring a typical wingers goal in the Cup Winners Cup Final against Athletico Madrid in 1963 Bobby Smith told him to retire whilst he was ahead.
 Terry was a short, snappy winger who could cross a ball – a good, honest players player.
 One of the few members of this side not to have won any International honours.

 William Edward ‘Bill’ Nicholson OBE.
 Born 26 January 1919.
 A member of the famous ‘Push and Run’ side of the fifties Bill Nick was the architect of the Double Side.
 It was his belief that football should be played in a certain way that created such a footballing club and tradition.
 Spurs fans still believe that it is not just the winning that is important, it is in the way that you do it.
 This is why Bill Nick will remain the greatest.
 Bill Nick died on 23 Oct 2004.
+You can buy fridge magnets containing quotes from Bill Nick from this site.

 Reserve players: John Hollowbread (Goal) d.7.12.2007, Mel Hopkins (Full Back) d.
 18.10.2010, Tony Marchi (half back), Eddie Clayton (half back), Terry Medwin (winger), Eddie Bailey (Assistant Manager) d.13.10.2010, Cecil Poynton (trainer – with the famous bucket of cold water and magic sponge) d.12.1.1983.